lhtin/You-Dont-Know-JS/scope & closures/ch3.md

 While functions are the most common unit of scope, and certainly the most wide-spread of the design approaches in the majority of JS in circulation, other units of scope are possible, and the usage of these other scope units can lead to even better, cleaner to maintain code.

-Many languages other than JavaScript support Block Scope, and so developers from those languages are accustomed to the mindset, whereas those who've primarily only worked in JavaScript may find the concept slightly foreign.
+Many languages other than JavaScript support Block Scope, and so developers from those languages are __accustomed__(familiar) to the __mindset__, whereas those who've primarily only worked in JavaScript may find the concept slightly foreign.

 But even if you've never written a single line of code in block-scoped fashion, you are still probably familiar with this extremely common idiom in JavaScript: